 This video from the Spring Fever Sex Education teaching program is called Female genitals.

-This 45 second video provides a guided tour of the vulva and all it’s parts.
+This 45-second video provides a guided tour of the vulva and all its parts.
 The description is very simplistic but thorough.
 It tells a girl that if she looks at her genitals with a mirror, that she will only see a small slit.
 But if she opens this up, she will see what is hidden behind ie the labia (inner and outer), the ‘peehole’ (or urethra), the vagina and a small bump which is the clitoris.
 If you touch the clitoris it can feel nice.

 This video from the Spring Fever Sex Education teaching program is called Puberty and boys.

-This 50 second video provides a brief overview of what happens during boy puberty.
+This 50-second video provides a brief overview of what happens during boy puberty.
 It does not talk about the fact that puberty means he is fertile.
-The changes that are discussed include feet, arms and legs start to grow; penis and balls grow too; hair will grow under his arms and around his penis, a few years later hair will grow on his upper lip and on his cheeks; and his voice will change, going from deep to high until it settles to a deeper tone.
+The changes that are discussed include feet, arms and legs start to grow; penis and balls grow too; hair will grow under his arms and around his penis, a few years later hair will grow on his upper lip and on his cheeks, and his voice will change, going from deep to high until it settles to a deeper tone.

 This video from the Spring Fever Sex Education teaching program is called Male genitals and first ejaculation.

-This 80 second video talks about the fact that sperm cells that are needed to make a baby, start developing in a boys body from between the ages of 12 and 14.
+This 80-second video talks about the fact that sperm cells that are needed to make a baby, start developing in a boys body from between the ages of 12 and 14.
 During puberty, millions of sperm cells are made each day and are stored in the testicles or balls.
 If you look at a boys penis, you can see the glans at the top of his penis.
 It is usually hidden behind a little bit of skin called the foreskin, which some boys don’t have this as it may have been removed by a doctor when they were young (circumcision).
 The glans is the most sensitive part of a boy’s genitals, and if rubbed by the boy, it gives a nice feeling.
 The boy may then get a stiff penis (erection).
-Some boys may have their first ejaculation during night, sperm and semen are discharged and this is called a wet dream.
+Some boys may have their first ejaculation during the night, sperm and semen are discharged and this is called a wet dream.